These Terms apply to Clients that the GDPR applies to. For the purposes of these Terms, the following capitalised words have the following meanings:

-Data Protection Laws means applicable legislation protecting the personal data of natural persons, together with binding guidance and codes of practice issued from time to time by relevant Supervisory Authorities and/or any local data protection law applicable in respect of Personal Data collected by the Client and Processed by Vista under the Agreement, including where applicable GDPR and Directive 2002/58/EC and any local implementing laws as updated from time to time, including any data protection laws substantially amending, replacing or superseding the same;
+Data Protection Laws means applicable legislation protecting the Personal Data of natural persons, including where applicable the GDPR, CCPA, FADP, LGPD, Canadian Privacy Laws and the Australian Privacy Principles (and any data protection laws substantially amending, replacing or superseding the same) together with binding guidance and codes of practice issued from time to time by relevant Supervisory Authorities and/or any local data protection law applicable in respect of Personal Data collected by the Client and Processed by Vista under the Agreement, including any data protection laws substantially amending, replacing or superseding the same;

 Protected Area means:

-(a) in the case of EU personal data, the members states of the European Union and the European Economic Area and any country, territory, sector or international organisation in respect of which an adequacy decision under Art.45 EU GDPR is in force; and
+(a) in the case of EU Personal Data, the members states of the European Union and the European Economic Area and any country, territory, sector or international organisation in respect of which an adequacy decision under Art.45 EU GDPR is in force;

-(b) in the case of UK personal data, the United Kingdom and any country, territory, sector or international organisation in respect of which an adequacy decision under United Kingdom adequacy regulations is in force.
+(b) in the case of UK Personal Data, the United Kingdom and any country, territory, sector or international organisation in respect of which an adequacy decision under United Kingdom adequacy regulations is in force; and

 Standard Contractual Clauses or SCCs mean:

-(a) in respect of EU personal data, the standard contractual clauses for the transfer of personal data to third countries pursuant to the EU GDPR, adopted by the European Commission under Commission Implementing Decision (EU) 2021/914; and/or
+(a) in respect of EU Personal Data, the standard contractual clauses for the transfer of Personal Data to third countries pursuant to the EU GDPR, adopted by the European Commission under Commission Implementing Decision (EU) 2021/914;

-(b) in respect of UK personal data, the International Data Transfer Addendum to the EU Standard Contractual Clauses, issued by the Information Commissioner in accordance with s.119A of the Data Protection Act 2018.
+(b) in respect of UK Personal Data, the International Data Transfer Addendum to the EU Standard Contractual Clauses, issued by the Information Commissioner in accordance with s.119A of the Data Protection Act 2018; and/or

 UK GDPR means the EU GDPR as applicable as part of UK domestic law by virtue of section 3 of the European Union (Withdrawal) Act 2018 and as amended by the Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2019 (as amended).